vrk-kpa/suomifi-ui-components/src/core/Link/LinkList/LinkList.md

-### Link List

 A styled list for providing a list of links.

-Make sure you use a descriptive heading or a label with the list and link it to the list via the `ariaDescribedBy` prop.
-Make sure you use the right heading level semantically and use the `as` prop for changing the styling if needed.
+- Use a descriptive heading or a label with the list.
+- Link heading or label to the list via the `ariaDescribedBy` prop.
+- Use the right heading level semantically and use the `as` prop for changing the styling if needed.
+- Wrap each child in `LinkListItem` component for the correct styling.
+- `LinkListItem` supports `Link`, `ExternalLink` and `RouterLink` as its children.

 ```js
 import {